 - (a) A utility must make every reasonable effort consistent with good engineering practices to maintain a constant frequency and constant voltage on its facilities at all times. - (b) A utility shall periodically measure and record service voltages maintained at the utility's main service terminals as installed for individual customers or groups of customers.
-Those service voltages shall be practically constant as follows: - (I) For service rendered under a lighting contract or primarily for lighting purposes, the voltage shall be maintained within five percent above or below the standard stated in the utility's tariff. - (II) For service rendered under a power contract or primarily for power purposes, the voltage shall be maintained within ten percent above or below the standard stated in the utility's tariff. - (c) The following shall not be considered a violation of section paragraph (b) of this rule: - (I) A temporary variation in voltage in excess of those specified if caused by the operation of power apparatus on a customer's premises which necessarily require large starting currents, provided that only the customer's premises are affected.
+Those service voltages shall be practically constant as follows: - (I) For service rendered under a lighting contract or primarily for lighting purposes, the voltage shall be maintained within five percent above or below the standard stated in the utility's tariff. - (II) For service rendered under a power contract or primarily for power purposes, the voltage shall be maintained within ten percent above or below the standard stated in the utility's tariff. - (c) The following shall not be considered a violation of paragraph (b) of this rule: - (I) A temporary variation in voltage in excess of those specified if caused by the operation of power apparatus on a customer's premises which necessarily require large starting currents, provided that only the customer's premises are affected.
 If other customers are affected, the utility shall work with the customer causing the variation to resolve the voltage fluctuation/violation problem or problems.

-Attachment A (changes in text are redlined)

-Decision No. C05-1081

-DOCKET NOS.
-03R-519E, 04R-003EG, 04R-170EG
+Attachment A - Electric Rules - revisions are in redline Decision No. C05-1298 DOCKET NOS.
+03R-519E, 04R-003EG, 04R-170EG Page 30 of 90

-Page 34 of 97

-- (II) A temporary variation in voltage in excess of those specified if caused by the action of the elements. - (III) A temporary variation in voltage in excess of those specified if caused by infrequent, unavoidable, and short-duration fluctuations due to necessary station or line operations. - (d) If a utility seeks to operate at a greater variation in voltages than permitted by section paragraph (b) of this rule, the utility shall file an application for a variance.
-An application for variance of voltage regulation may not be filed for communities, cities, or towns for which a transmission line was primarily built.
+- (II) A temporary variation in voltage in excess of those specified if caused by the action of the elements. - (III) A temporary variation in voltage in excess of those specified if caused by infrequent, unavoidable, and short-duration fluctuations due to necessary station or line operations. - (d) If a utility seeks to operate at a greater variation in voltages than permitted by paragraph (b) of this rule, the utility shall file an application for a variance.
 An application for variance shall include: - (I) All information required in rules 3002(b) and 3002(c). - (II) Delineation of the geographic boundaries of the service territory for which the variance is sought. - (III) A statement of the facts (not in conclusory form) which supports the need for the requested variance. - (IV) A demonstration that the applying utility proposes to provide the best voltage regulation practicable under the circumstances. - (e) The Commission may allow a greater variation of voltage when: - (I) Service is furnished directly from a transmission line. - (II) Service is furnished in a limited or extended area where customers are widely scattered and the business done within that area does not justify close voltage regulation (such as individual customers or small groups of customers whose service from a transmission line is incidental). - (f) Each utility's tariff shall include a description of test methods, equipment, and frequency of testing used to determine the voltage of electric service furnished. - (g) Each utility's tariff shall include a description of standard average voltage, or voltages, and frequency, or frequencies, as may be required by: - (I) The utility's distribution system, - (II) The utility's entire system, or - (III) Each of the several districts into which the utility's system may be divided.